system76/tech-docs/src/models/thelio-b4/repairs.md

 ## Replacing the RAM:

 Thelio b4 supports up to 64GB (2x32GB) of RAM.
-The RAM sticks are DDR4 DIMMs (non-ECC) running at a speed of 3200MHz.
+The RAM sticks are DDR5 DIMMs (non-ECC) running at a speed of up to 5600MHz.
 If you've purchased new RAM, need to replace your RAM, or are reseating your RAM, follow these steps.

-**Tools required:** Cross-head (Phillips) screwdriver (optional)
+**Tools required:** Cross-head (Phillips) screwdriver
 **Time estimate:** 15 minutes
 **Difficulty:** Medium <span style="color:orange;">●</span>